vv01f/eidolon/README.md

 After compiling you will find an executable called `eidolon` in `dist/build/eidolon/`.
 Copy or link it anywhere you want.
 The executable needs to be accompanied by the folders `config` and `static` and their contents.
 It's best to copy them to your desired destination.

 Also check `config/settings.yml` and set the values there accrding to your configuration.
+Especially the settings for elasticsearch are vital.

 It may also be necessery to create a reverse proxy to your gallery.
 I would recommend using [nginx](http://nginx.org/).